 That being said, she has been the inspiration behind the segment “The Resilient Woman”

-My hope is that we all are better educated and well informed on the Strong and Resilient woman.
+My hope is that we all are better educated and well-informed on Strong and Resilient women.